yogenps48/hotstarclone/README.md

 # hotstarclone
-cloning Hotstar website using HTML and CSS, add few javascript codes for adding content in the page.
+cloning Hotstar website using HTML and CSS, and few javascript codes for adding content in the page.